schmoelder/diss/doc/04_implementation/04_optimization.md

 :scale: 25%

 Evaluation of user-defined callbacks $c$.
-The evalution toolchain is performed for every element in the Pareto front $p$.
+The evaluation toolchain is executed for every element in the Pareto front $p$.
 ```

 (optimizer)=